 33 Forever has developed and continues to develop numerous partnerships, including NAMI – Richland County, the Richland County Mental Health & Recovery Services Board and numerous mental health experts, among others.
 These partnerships are being used to help 33 Forever increase awareness and provide practical advice to help students and others recognize and deal with depression, anxiety, self worth issues, suicidal thoughts and other mental health struggles, whether for themselves or others.

-It also has developed additional partnerships regionally with NAMI – Ohio, the Ohio Suicide Prevention Foundation, the Ohio State University Wexner Medical Center and Nationwide Children’s Hospital in Columbus, Ohio, among others, to also provide and support programming so parents and school and college staff can better understand, recognize and know what to do when they see or become aware of mental health issues for their students.
+It also has developed additional partnerships regionally with NAMI – Ohio, the Ohio Suicide Prevention Foundation, the Ohio State University Wexner Medical Center and Nationwide Children’s Hospital in Columbus, Ohio, among others, to provide and support programming so parents and school and college faculty and staff members can better understand, recognize and know what to do when they see or become aware of mental health issues for their students.

 Our fast-moving, technology-driven, too-often-anonymous society presents new and different challenges to the youth of today.